r57zone/DualShock4-emulator/README.md

 Changing the dead zone of sticks for drifting sticks is supported.
-Press "ALT" + "F10" to get the values, paste them into the "Config.ini" configuration file, into the `Deadzone` parameters and restart the program.
+Press "ALT" + "F10" to get the values, paste them into the "Config.ini" configuration file, into the `DeadZone` parameters and restart the program.

 ## Touchpad
 Game | Action